alters-mit/magnebot/doc/arm_articulation.md

 ### Automatic IK orientation solver

 By default, `target_orientation=TargetOrientation.auto` and `orientation_mode=OrientationMode.auto`.
 This means that the Magnebot will automatically choose an orientation solution, given the target position.
 It does this by comparing the target position to an array of pre-calculated positions and orientations.
-See: `_get_ik_orientation()` in `magnebot_controller.py` for how this is implemented within the Magnebot API at runtime.

 The positions and orientations are pre-calculated using `ik_solution.py` which can be found in the `util/` directory of this repo.
 You can run this yourself with different parameters but be aware that it is a *long* process (at least 36 hours).

 The script `ik_images.py` (also located in `util/`) will generate images of vertical slices of the orientation solutions, which can be found [here](https://github.com/alters-mit/magnebot/tree/master/doc/images/ik).